Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Methods

+\textbf{ Freezing protocol.} The system was initialized as a face-centered-cubic (FCC) lattice at a volume fraction of \(\phi_{0,fr} = 0.45\), from which Brownian motion immediately began to relax the structure.
+The simulation box was then uniformly contracted to increase the packing fraction from 0.45 to 0.56 at controlled rates.
+This densification was performed either slowly or rapidly relative to the Brownian relaxation time, producing samples with fewer or more distributed crystal seeds, respectively.
+Two freezing rates were applied:

+At higher densification rates, Brownian relaxation becomes less effective, retaining more of the initial FCC order.
+The result was two distinct sets of 13 samples: one near the metastable fluid line (slow freezing, \(\zeta_0 = 2\text{--}4\%\) crystal fraction) and one near the metastable crystal line (fast freezing, \(\zeta_0 = 84\text{--}99\%\)).

+\textbf{ Melting protocol.} For melting tests, the system was first compressed to \(\phi = 0.56\) and allowed to relax for \(4\,a^2/D\), yielding an initial crystal fraction of 2--4\%.
+The simulation box was then expanded to decrease \(\phi\) at two controlled rates:

+As in freezing, varying the expansion rate tuned the number of remnant crystal seeds.
+Two corresponding sets of 13 samples were thus prepared along the metastable fluid line, each containing tiny, distributed crystalline seeds.

+\textbf{ Quasi-equilibrium protocol.} A third, quasi-equilibrium series was prepared by melting while allowing the system to relax at each step by \(2{,}000\,a^2/D\) after every incremental decrease \(\Delta \phi = -0.01\).
+This approach approximates an equilibrium path through the coexistence region.

-Upon reaching a target volume fraction (the frozen or melted configuration) , we hold the volume fraction fixed at that target value, and allow Brownian dynamics to continue (Eq.~\ref{eqn:langevin}) as the system tries to equilibrate naturally under isothermal conditions.
-We monitor osmotic pressure and crystal fraction until they reach a plateau in time.
-The plateau time ranged from $t/(a^2/D)=2,000$ to $t/(a^2/D)=8,000$, from which we determined that $t/(a^2/D)=2,000$ is the minimum monitoring time.
+\textbf{ Equilibration and monitoring.} Upon reaching each target volume fraction (the frozen or melted configuration), the system was held at constant \(\phi\) and evolved via Brownian dynamics under isothermal conditions (Eq.~\ref{eqn:langevin}).
+Osmotic pressure and crystal fraction were monitored until both reached steady values.
+Equilibrium plateaus were typically achieved within \(t/(a^2/D) = 2{,}000\text{--}8{,}000\); the minimum monitoring time was therefore set to \(2{,}000\,a^2/D\).

-We repeat the protocols described above for four values of particle hardness, to evaluate how small changes in available free volume facilitate the exchange between long-range and short-range entropy. \\
+\textbf{ Hardness variation.} All protocols described above were repeated for four values of particle hardness to quantify how small variations in accessible free volume mediate the exchange between long-range (configurational) and short-range (vibrational) entropy. \\